NCAR/VAPOR/docs/sphinx/downloads.rst

     `Link to CentOS third-party libraries <https://drive.google.com/open?id=1_JdUuiy_iQUuIDoPyBn2pupBTz-LS4pM>`_

-Alternatively, you can build the libraries youself and store them wherever you want.
+Alternatively, you can build the libraries yourself and store them wherever you want.
 If you choose to do this, you must also configure CMake to point to your custom directory.

 +-----------------+-----------------+----------------------------------------------+
 | *Vapor 3 was build with the following third party library configuration.*        |